Nadzt/Tower-Defense/README.md

-A simple Tower Defense Game made with Vanilla Javascript.
+Simple Tower Defense Game made in HTML Canvas.

-You can  clone this repo and to start the game all you need to do is open the index.html with your browser
+To run you must open Server, this can be done with the Visual Studio Code "Live Server" Extension or through npm "live-server".